 taken by: Stromberg, in his own hand SS-Hauptscharführer

-To lift their spirits the Nazis encouraged the children to write postcards to their relatives.
+To lift their spirits, the Nazis encouraged the children to write postcards to their relatives.
 Although written in despair, they were still full of hope, gratitude, and anticipation of better times to come.
 All the postcards were mailed in Łódź on July the 4th 1942.

 None of the above is incontrovertible, however.
-The nearest relatives have to closure is the circumstantial evidence provided by the testimony of Polish gardener, Andrzej Miszak, who worked outside the Chełmno camp.
+The nearest relatives have to closure is the circumstantial evidence provided by the testimony of Polish gardener Andrzej Miszak, who worked outside the Chełmno camp.
 As a witness at the Nuremberg Trials, he detailed an account of the “Czech children” arriving in lorries outside the extermination camp in the summer of 1942:

 “I saw the SS men pull children out of the lorries, ranging from the youngest toddlers to maybe 14 years of age.
-The children were arrayed in quadruple file and led into the camp, which was surrounded with a fence about two metres high.
+The children were arrayed in quadruple file and led into the camp, which was surrounded by a fence about two metres high.
 I saw through the open gate how they led them to the mansion inside the camp… it may be that they arrived from Łódź.
 From the windows of my house, I saw clearly that the children (had] taken off their clothes and underwear and that they stood naked by the windows of the mansion inside the camp not far away.”